tbazin/tbazin.github.io/technical/_posts/2018-11-20-scalable_microservices_with_kubernetes.md

+---
-# Notes on the Udacity course _Scalable microservices with Kubernetes_
+title: "Notes on the Udacity course _Scalable microservices with Kubernetes_"
+date: 2018-11-20
+tags:
+  - Kubernetes
+  - cloud
+  - web
+  - Udacity
+---

 Link to the [course]